Entrepreneurship: Nascent

+Serial

+A serial entrepreneur sometimes called a serial founder, is an individual who continuously funds new businesses throughout their career.
+This is typically done by exiting or stepping back from an existing business before starting the next which distinguishes them from the portfolio entrepreneur who manages multiple businesses simultaneously.
+The concept is a recognised form of behaviour-based categorisation in entrepreneurship research, alongside the novice entrepreneur who founds a business for the first time.

+Research suggests that prior entrepreneurial experience improves the outcomes of subsequent ventures.
+A large-scale study of retail businesses in Texas found that around a quarter of businesses are run by serial entrepreneurs, and that owners with at least one prior business have a measurably lower probability of exit than first-time founders, with the effect persisting even after controlling for individual fixed effects, suggesting that entrepreneurship is in part a learned skill rather than purely a matter of innate talent.
+Earlier work similarly found that serial entrepreneurs draw on accumulated human capital, networks, and the acquired ability to recognize patterns from earlier businesses when identifying and pursuing new opportunities.

+Portfolio

+A portfolio entrepreneur is an individual who simultaneously owns and manages two or more businesses at any one time, distinguished from the serial entrepreneur who owns multiple businesses sequentially rather than concurrently, and from the novice entrepreneur who has founded a single business.
+Portfolio entrepreneurs make up an estimated 10 to 40 percent of business owners and are especially prominent in less developed economies.

 Project-based

 Project entrepreneurs are individuals who are engaged in the repeated assembly or creation of temporary organizations.
 These are organizations that have limited lifespans which are devoted to producing a singular objective or goal and get disbanded rapidly when the project ends.
 Industries where project-based enterprises are widespread include: sound recording, film production, software development, television production, new media and construction.
 What makes project-entrepreneurs distinctive from a theoretical standpoint is that they have to "rewire" these temporary ventures and modify them to suit the needs of new project opportunities that emerge.
 A project entrepreneur who used a certain approach and team for one project may have to modify the business model or team for a subsequent project.

 Project entrepreneurs are exposed repeatedly to problems and tasks typical of the entrepreneurial process.
 Indeed, project-based entrepreneurs face two critical challenges that invariably characterize the creation of a new venture: locating the right opportunity to launch the project venture and assembling the most appropriate team to exploit that opportunity.
 Resolving the first challenge requires project-entrepreneurs to access an extensive range of information needed to seize new investment opportunities.
 Resolving the second challenge requires assembling a collaborative team that has to fit well with the particular challenges of the project and has to function almost immediately to reduce the risk that performance might be adversely affected.
 Another type of project entrepreneurship involves entrepreneurs working with business students to get analytical work done on their ideas.